filestack/filestack-ios/README.md

 // The cloud provider to use
 let provider: CloudProvider = .googleDrive

-// The cloud provider's path to a file let path = "/some-large-image.jpg"
+// A path to a file in the cloud let path = "/some-large-image.jpg"

 // The store options representing the store location, region, access, etc. for your file store.